Large Language Models for Math Education in Low-Resource Languages: A Study in Sinhala and Tamil: Methodology

-\paragraph{Type 4: Unit Conflict Problems.} Some relevant quantities have mismatched units: there exist $n_i, n_j \in N_r$ with $unit(n_i) \neq unit(n_j)$ that must be used together, requiring conversion first.
+Some relevant quantities have mismatched units: there exist $n_i, n_j \in N_r$ with $unit(n_i) \neq unit(n_j)$ that must be used together, requiring conversion first.
 We test whether the problem's language affects how reliably models handle such conversions.